lglof/fydp-flask-app/README.md

 - Set up virtual environment `python3 -m venv venv`
 - Activate the venv `source <path_to>/venv`
 - Make sure you have all the dependencies installed
-- To get the db going `Flask db upgrade`
-  - _I'm not sure if this part is right_
 - Then to finally run the app `Flask run`

 ## Basic Db Functions